lj020326/ansible-datacenter/docs/ansible/ansible-inventory/how-to-manage-multistage-environments-with-ansible.md

 ## Example ansible repo using this configuration

-See the [ansible-datacenter](../../../../ansible-datacenter) repo here for realistic usage of this multi-stage environment.
+See the [ansible-datacenter inventory](../../../ansible-datacenter/inventory/) repo here for realistic usage of this multi-stage environment.

 ## Conclusion

 In this article, we’ve explored the flexibility that Ansible provides for managing your hosts across multiple environments.
 This allows users to adopt many different strategies for handling variable precedence when a host is a member of multiple groups, but the ambiguity and lack of official direction can be challenging.
 As with any technology, the best fit for your organization will depend on your use-cases and the complexity of your requirements.
 The best way to find a strategy that fits your needs is to experiment.
-Share your use case and approach in the comments below.

 ## Reference